I’m an organizer with NAPE/AFSCME, the union representing over 8,000 employees of the State of Nebraska.

 The primary benefits of union membership are those above — using the collective power of all union members to look out for the interests of each and all.
 But there are plenty of other benefits, in particular those that NAPE members have access to through our parent union, AFSCME.
 These include:

-- Free or reduced tuition for higher education programs
+- Free tuition for higher education programs

 - Discounts on food, flowers, and more